 commit-scalar, COMMIT-ELEMENT)

+The peer-send-confirm shall be in the format in section 8.2.2, as extracted out of the received frame.
 If the verifier equals peer-confirm, the STA shall accept the peer’s authentication and set the lifetime of the PMK to the value dot11RSNAConfigPMKLifetime.
 If the verifier differs from the peer-confirm, the STA shall reject the peer’s authentication and destroy the PMK.

 Instruct the editor to modify section 11.3.8.6.1 as indicated: